kanisterio/kanister/README.md

 ## Example Application: MongoDB

-Let's walk through an example of using Kanister to backup and restore MongoDB.
+To get a more detailed overview of Kanister's components, let's walk through a non-Helm example of using Kanister to backup and restore MongoDB.
 In this example, we will deploy MongoDB with a sidecar container.
 This sidecar container will include the necessary tools to store protected data from MongoDB into an S3 bucket in AWS.
 Note that a sidecar container is not required to use Kanister, but is just one of several ways to access tools needed to protect the application.

 ### 1. Deploy the Application